-As a professional photographer, Andrea had long searched for ways to give back with photography.
-It wasn’t until a trip to South Africa in December 2012 and a visit to eKhaya eKasi Art & Education Centre in Khayelitsha, a township in Cape Town that she realized how she may be able to do so.
-The model of education and empowerment through the arts at eKhaya eKasi inspired her and The heART of a Woman Project was born.
+As a professional photographer, I had long searched for ways to give back with photography.
+It wasn’t until a trip to South Africa in December 2012 and a visit to eKhaya eKasi Art & Education Centre in Khayelitsha, a township in Cape Town that I realized how I may be able to do so.
+One of programs at eKhaya eKasi is the women’s skills development program.
+They teach crafts and entrepreneurship to women, mostly mothers.
+As a photographer, woman and mother, I was drawn to and inspired by the model of education and empowerment through the arts.

-In May 2014, Andrea returned to eKhaya eKasi to launch phase two which offered further workshops in social media, computer skills and photography.
-A new product, greeting cards, was launched and the first ever #instameetEKASI took place between thoawSA ladies and members of the Cape Town Instagram community.
+In May 2014, I returned to eKhaya eKasi to launch phase two which offered further workshops in social media, computer skills and photography.
+A new product, greeting cards was launched and the first ever #instameetEKASI took place between thoawSA ladies and members of the Cape Town Instagram community.

 November 2014 marked the 1st anniversary of the #thoawSA program at eKhaya eKasi.
 To acknowledge the accomplishments of the year, a photography exhibition and cultural celebration took place on November 22nd at eKhaya eKasi.